 Innovation and Start-up – Home to dozens of incubators, accelerators, and successful start-ups, Austin is a global leader in supporting entrepreneurship.
 This category honors individuals who have developed their own concept or company, or played a major role in supporting the development of an entrepreneurial venture.
 Roles include, but are not limited to, any industry professional who has started a business, executives of incubators, accelerators, venture capitalists, angel investors and social entrepreneurs.

 Journalism, Marketing, and Public Relations – These wordsmiths don’t stop until they know the entire story, and they’re guiding the narrative.
 This category honors those professionals that go above and beyond to provide quality news, current events, publicity, and messaging.
-Roles include, but are not limited to, broadcast journalists, print journalists, investigative journalists, writers, editors, producers, news reporters, radio and television personalities, directors, advertising, marketing, public relations, media relations, crisis communications, speech writing, and presentation skills training.
+Roles include, but are not limited to, broadcast journalists, print journalists, investigative journalists, writers, editors, producers, news reporters, radio and television personalities, directors, advertising, marketing, public relations, media relations, crisis communications, speech writing, blogging, and presentation skills training.

 Legal – These guardians of justice are balancing their time serving the community with serving the legal industry through traditional and nontraditional legal services.
 These individuals fulfill both the private sector and government agencies.
 Roles include, but are not limited to, attorneys, legal assistants, and legal support services (i.e. legal research, software, supplies sales agents and developers).

 Medicine and Healthcare – Forming one of the healthiest cities is America, nominees in this category are keeping a finger on the pulse Austin’s health.
 These individuals represent the healthcare industry, as well as those deeply committed to advancing the research of life sciences.
 Roles include, but are not limited to, doctors, nurses, assistants, and administrative leaders in all fields of medicine and healthcare, scientists, biologists, chemists, lab technicians, and research professionals.